• About

 I finally did it!

-So, you are writing about wanting to be healthy, and end up stuck sitting down in front of a computer for hours on end, almost every day.
+I felt a bit hypocritical: writing about living a healthier lifestyle while sitting in front of a computer for hours on end, almost every day.
+Doesn’t sound so healthy, does it?

-Don’t get me wrong, I was doing the occasional exercise video, and still love hiking on the mountain, but I just wasn’t getting it in every day, and even when I was, I was still sitting down for way too long.
+I was doing the occasional exercise video, and still love hiking on the mountain, but I just wasn’t getting it in every day, and even when I was, I was still sitting down for way too long.

 The days I was exercising, I felt guilty for not working on my blog.
 The days working on my blog, I felt guilty for not exercising.
 Every day, I feel guilty that my house isn’t a bit more clean and organized, but that’s a whole, other story. 😉